The Dangers of Unverified Code in Blockchain Projects

 • Prioritize projects with publicly verified code repositories.

-• Consult independent audits and security reports—look for external validation.
+• Consult independent audits and security reports—look for external validation; see the patterns in exit-scam patterns.

 • Be wary of projects that dismiss verification as optional or too costly.

-• Stay informed about ongoing vulnerabilities in popular protocols; check reputable sources like CoinDesk.
+• Stay informed about ongoing vulnerabilities in popular protocols; always cross-check with trusted sources like Reuters.